akaruinekooff/anLocales/README.md

     * Linux/macOS:

       ```bash
-      cp target/release/libanlocales.so /usr/local/lib/
+      cp target/release/libanLocales.so /usr/local/lib/
       ```
     * Windows:

-        * Copy `anlocales.dll` to a folder in `%PATH%`.
+        * Copy `anLocales.dll` to a folder in `%PATH%`.

 > 💡 Tip: On Linux/macOS, if the library is not found, you may need to update the library path:
 >